nitrictech/docs/docs/docs/schedules/overview.md

 ## Overview

-Nitric makes it easy to create simple expressive scheduled functions.
+Nitric makes it easy to create simple functions to run on your desired schedule.

 ### Frequencies

-Nitric supports schedules as frequent as once per minute, available frequencies can be configured in minutes, hours and days.
+Nitric supports expressive schedules as frequent as once per minute.
+Available frequencies can be configured in minutes, hours and days.

 ## The basics